Pyhä-Luosto Hiking Trails

 Pyhä-Luosto Hiking Trail, 30 km/each way

 Summer trail, duration 2-3 days.
-In the winter you can ski between the fell resorts, but the cross-country skiing trail follows the summer trail only partly.
 Intermediate trail, but also suitable for beginners.
 The trail is also included in the longer 45-kilometre-long Pyhä-Luosto Hiking Trail.
-This trail is more challenging, due to its lenght and a rocky section from Yli-Luosto open wilderness hut to Ukko-Luosto.
+This trail is more challenging, due to its length and a rocky section from Yli-Luosto open wilderness hut to Ukko-Luosto.

-The hiking trail connects the fells and can be done throughout the year.
-Even though the Pyhä-Luosto Hiking Trail has been classified as intermediate, it is also suitable for beginners, as the distances between the rest spots are short and the trail has been marked well.
+Pyhä-Luosto hiking trail connects the fells.
+Even though the trail has been classified as intermediate, it is also suitable for beginners, as the distances between the rest spots are short and the trail markings are easy to follow.

 Starting point